Since the early 1990s, RPC has

 Public officials and municipal employees are encouraged to utilize the

-RPC GIS data and capabilities in furtherance of their municipal or other
+RPC GIS data and capabilities in assistance with their municipal or other

 RPC offers a range of GIS services to member